salsalabs/classic_blasts_to_pdfs/README.md

 # classic_blasts_to_pdfs
 Go program to write PDFs for email blasts using `wkhtmlpdf`.

-If the blasts have URLs that contain `democracyinaction.org`, then those are changed to the correct hostname on `salsalabs.com` before being converted to PDFs.

 # Background
 From time to time, Salsa's clients want to retrieve their email blasts for reference.
 Unfortunately, that's something that Salas Classic can't do.

 But, Salsa Classic has an "email blast archive" that shows email blasts as HTML.
-This program leverages that fact by retrieving the HTML, then passing it to [`wkhtmltopdf`](https://wkhtmltopdf.org/).  `Wkhtmlmpdf` converts the HTML to a PDF and stores it on disk.
+This program leverages that fact by retrieving the HTML from the email blast archive, then passing it to [`wkhtmltopdf`](https://wkhtmltopdf.org/).  `Wkhtmlmpdf` converts the HTML to a PDF and stores it on disk.

 # Domain fixes
 Salsa used to have a domain named `democracyinaction.org`.
 That domain was turned off in favor of using `salsalabs.com`.